Bassirou Diomaye Faye: Presidency (2024–present)

 Faye with U.S. Deputy Secretary of State Christopher Landau in July 2025.

 Faye was formally inaugurated as president on 2 April.
 In his inaugural address, he pledged to fight corruption and reform the economy.
 His first official act was to appoint Sonko as Prime Minister of Senegal, who formally presented his government on 5 April.

+The Faye administration has seen some recovery from democratic backsliding that took place under Macky Sall.
+In 2025, Thomas Carothers and McKenzie Carrier at the Carnegie Endowment for International Peace wrote that "a fundamental shift under Faye's presidency has been the departure from the illiberal stance of his predecessor relating to basic [political] freedoms".
+However, Faye's administration has been marked by pressure on the news media, including censorship.

 On 3 April, Faye ordered an audit of the mining, oil, and gas sector, but insisted that investors were "welcome in Senegal."

-On 25 April, Faye made his first foreign visit as President to Mauritania, where he met with President Mohamed Ould Ghazouani in Nouakchott.
+On 25 April, Faye made his first foreign visit as president to Mauritania, where he met with President Mohamed Ould Ghazouani in Nouakchott.
 On 25 May he met with Guinea's military leader Mamady Doumbouya during his visit to the latter country.
 On 30 May, he met with Assimi Goita, the leader of the ruling junta of Mali during a visit to Bamako.
 Faye had previously expressed his intention to bring back Mali, as well as the military-ruled states of Burkina Faso and Niger to ECOWAS.

 On 12 September, Faye dissolved the National Assembly and ordered snap elections for the chamber on 17 November.
 He had previously been in conflict with the legislature and accused the latter of blocking his proposed reforms and budget.
 PASTEF won the elections by a landslide.

 Faye was invited to the White House for a meeting between President Donald Trump and various African leaders in July 2025.
 During the meeting, Faye praised Trump for his ability at solving crises and his golf skills, and reassured American investors of Senegal's political stability.

+In May 2026, Faye publicly fell out with Ousmane Sonko and dismissed him as prime minister, following a debt crisis and stalled negotiations with the International Monetary Fund.
+Economist Ahmadou Al Aminou Lo was subsequently appointed prime minister.